sagemath/trac_to_gh/Issue 5356.md

 # Issue 5356: 100r returns a Sage integer in the notebook (but commandline works fine)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5356

 Original creator: jason